jbpease/dfoil/README.md

 ### Input Format
 One or more input files can be specified.
-These files can have any number of header lines at the beginning, but **all header lines must start with '#'**
+These files can have any number of header lines at the beginning (including none), but **all header lines must start with '#'**

 Data fields should be tab/space separated files with two starting fields: